-Over the course of this resource, we’ve looked at why we ask questions, the types of questions we can ask, and how to question our sources.
-You’ve also completed some activities to help you get started on developing your critical thinking skills.
+Over the course of this resource, we have looked at why we ask questions, the types of questions we can ask, and how to question our sources.
+You have also completed some activities to help you get started on developing your critical thinking skills.

-In school, questions are encouraged, but it’s not really the focus of teaching.
-And that’s not a bad thing – teachers have a tough time being able to cover all the curriculum in such short spaces of time!
-The EPQ is actually one of the few times in school where individual research is encouraged, and it’s a great way to prepare for university.
-At university, you’re allowed to specialise in your interests often, and doing your own research, forming your own judgments is the way to succeed.
+In school, questions are encouraged, but it’s not really the focus of teaching and, that’s not a bad thing.
+Teachers have a tough time being able to cover all the curriculum in such short spaces of time!
+The EPQ is actually one of the few times in school where individual research is encouraged, and it is a great way to prepare for university.
+At university, you are often allowed to specialise in your interests and, doing your own research, forming your own judgments is the way to succeed.
 After all, universities are the home of research, and an undergraduate dissertation is basically a long and advanced version of a school EPQ!

-Differences between asking questions at school and at uni
+Differences between asking questions at school and at university

 |An environment for teaching and learning||An environment for teaching, learning and research|